- Read about Rhizobium Symbiosis with Woody Plants here

 Among the woody nitrogen-fixers in temperate regions, actinorhizal plants are an important group.
 These pioneering plants are able to grow in poor soils, enriching them with nitrogen and organic matter.
 This makes them very valuable in repairing disturbed or damaged soils.

-The diagram below shows the 7 families of woody actinorhizal plants and their 23 genera (I left out the one herbaceous family, the Datiscaceae).
-A higher, 1 MB resolution image is available on request.
+The diagram below shows the 7 families of woody actinorhizal plants and their 23 genera (I left out the one herbaceous family, the Datiscaceae in the diagram, but it’s in the table).

 To rapidly revegetate a damaged landscape, be sure to include plenty of these species to help quickly build up the soils.
 In areas of very problematic soil, such as arid, tropical and subtropical regions, make 90% of your initial planting of trees nitrogen fixing, pioneer species (associating with either Frankia or Rhizobium), and 10% of species your long-term canopy overstory species.
 When the system reaches maturity, the proportions will be reversed with 10% nitrogen-fixing, support species and 90% canopy species.
 The same formula could be followed for temperate regions, but the soils in these area are not so fragile and can stand a lower percentage of nitrogen fixers.
 A 70/30 or even lower may suffice in these areas, as the seasonal cycles of death and regrowth feed these soils well.